hove-io/navitia/documentation/slate/source/includes/apis.md

 Every object managed by Navitia comes with its own list of ids.
 You will find some source ids, merge ids, etc. in "codes" list in json responses.
 Be careful, these codes may not be unique.
-The navitia id is the only lonely unique id.
+The navitia id is the only unique id.

 ``` json
         "codes" :